Crust Price Tops $42.40 on Major Exchanges (CRU)

-Crust (CRU) traded flat against the US dollar during the 1 day period ending at 13:00 PM E.T. on March 24th.
-During the last week, Crust has traded flat against the US dollar.
-Crust has a market cap of $74.00 million and approximately $7.41 million worth of Crust was traded on exchanges in the last day.
-One Crust coin can currently be bought for approximately $42.40 or 0.00117874 BTC on exchanges.
+Crust (CRU) traded flat against the US dollar during the 1 day period ending at 11:00 AM Eastern on March 25th.
+One Crust coin can now be purchased for approximately $42.40 or 0.00117874 BTC on popular exchanges.
+Crust has a market capitalization of $74.00 million and $7.41 million worth of Crust was traded on exchanges in the last 24 hours.
+During the last seven days, Crust has traded flat against the US dollar.

 - PAC Global (PAC) traded flat against the dollar and now trades at $0.0130 or 0.00000022 BTC.